Cortys/master-thesis/implementation/README.md

 ```
 This might take a while.

-To sync the train/test/validation splits between the Tensorflow and PyTorch implementations, the `./sync_datasets.sh` should then be executed.
+To sync the train/test/validation splits between the Tensorflow and PyTorch implementations, the [`./sync_datasets.sh`](./sync_datasets.sh) script should then be executed.
-It copies over the splits from `ds_splits` to the dataset repos of the Tensorflow and PyTorch implementations.
+It copies over the splits from [`ds_repo`](./ds_repo) to the dataset repos of the Tensorflow and PyTorch implementations.

 ## How to use